LASIK: Comparison to photorefractive keratectomy

 A systematic review that compared PRK and LASIK concluded that LASIK has shorter recovery time and less pain.
 The two techniques after a period of one year have similar results.

-A 2017 systematic review found uncertainty in visual acuity, but found that in one study, those receiving PRK were less likely to achieve a refractive error, and were less likely to have an over-correction than compared to LASIK.
+A 2017 systematic review found uncertainty in visual acuity, but found that in one study, those receiving PRK were less likely to achieve a refractive error, and were less likely to have an over-correction compared to LASIK.